 Tampa DUI Defense Attorney

 In Florida, a DUI conviction can result in fines, driver’s license suspension or revocation, community service, probation, imprisonment, and the impoundment or immobilization of one’s vehicle.
-All Family Law Group represents people charged with DUI in Tampa and Florida statewide.
-All Family Law Group has the knowledge, skills and experience to mount a strong, viable defense at every stage of the criminal proceeding.
+All Family Law Group, P.A. represents people charged with DUI in Tampa, Florida since 1997.
+Our attorneys have the knowledge, skills and experience to mount a strong, viable defense at every stage of the criminal defense proceeding.
 Contact our Tampa DUI and drunk driving defense attorneys today.

 Driving under the influence (DUI) is defined as operating a motor vehicle while impaired with a blood alcohol level (BAL) of .08% or higher, a chemical substance, or a controlled substance.
 Because driving under the influence is so dangerous, the penalties for doing so are severe in Florida.